Mylonia/site-guard/README.md

 Protect your site from random visitors with a simple plain-text password guard, configurable in your `.env` file.

-Apply the middleware to your middleware of choice, and this will prevent visiting those routes when desired.
+Apply the middleware to your service provider of choice, and this package will prevent visiting all routes by default.
 Instead, a password prompt will be displayed:

 <img src="screenshot.png" alt="A simple password prompt.">

+It is possible to customize the password page, and to customize which routes are accessible regardless of Site Guard's activation status.

 ## Installation